emgarten/Sleet/doc/ci-server.md

 Now we take example to publish some nuget package in Github Action.

-You can make it ok with other CI/CD tools like Jeknins, Gitlab Jobs and etc.
+You can make it ok with other CI/CD tools like Jeknins, Gitlab Jobs, etc.

 Now, we are going to publish nuget package to Azure by Github Action.